Tampa Union Station: Design

-Ownership and management

 The City of Tampa's Real Estate Division manages Tampa Union Station for the city.
 The Division has leased portions of the facility to private tenants, including a second floor office once occupied by the Pullman Company.
-Part of the former baggage building—which once housed the station's restaurant—is leased to a local real estate firm.
-Another portion of the baggage building (including the baggage storage and scale area) was leased to art gallery Flight 19 from 2004 to 2008, although it is currently vacant.
+Part of the former baggage building — which once housed the station's restaurant — is leased to a local real estate firm.
+Another portion of the baggage building (including the baggage storage and scale area) was leased to art gallery Flight 19 from 2004 to 2008.

-In September 2008, a permanent endowment for the care and upkeep of Tampa Union Station was established at the Community Foundation of Tampa Bay by a group of private donors.
-Income from the endowment goes to the City of Tampa to assist with the maintenance of the facility.
-Fundraising efforts for the endowment are on an ongoing basis.

-Additionally, 2008 saw the founding of Friends of Tampa Union Station, an all volunteer, nonprofit organization which advocates for the preservation and use of Tampa Union Station as both a landmark and transportation asset.
-The group was founded in cooperation with the City of Tampa and the Florida Coalition of Rail Passengers.
+History

+It was designed by Joseph F. Leitner and was opened on May 15, 1912, by the Tampa Union Station Company.
+Its original purpose was to combine passenger operations for the Atlantic Coast Line, the Seaboard Air Line and the Tampa Northern Railroad at a single site.

+After its condition deteriorated substantially, Tampa Union Station was closed in 1984; Amtrak passengers used a temporary prefabricated station building (nicknamed an "Amshack") located adjacent to the station platforms after the building was closed.
+In 1988, it received local landmark status from the City of Tampa.